What to Pack when Traveling to Amsterdam

 Due to the multitude of exciting outdoor activities available during the summer season you may want to add an item that is slightly dressier to your wardrobe, in case you wish to dine out.
 Add a simple dress which you can pair with a blazer for a refined yet casual and feminine look.

-What to wear in Amsterdam in autumn:
+What to wear in Amsterdam in autumn

-Weather: The weather in autumn has cooler temperatures to that of the spring and summer months, in addition it is not only the weather that is dropping but also the airfares and accommodation prices.
+The weather in autumn has cooler temperatures to that of the spring and summer months, in addition it is not only the weather that is dropping but also the airfares and accommodation prices.
 Autumn weather is unpredictable, where there can be days of pristine weather, there can also be endless rain, yet the fall colors provide exceptional beauty and the city is filled with rich earthy tones.

 You can expect an average maximum temperature ranging between 8-17 C 46-62 F and a minimum ranging between of 3- 10 C / 37-50 F. September in the city is the best time to travel, with the mild weather of late summer and early winter just setting in, it is also the prime month for cultural performances.

-Packing List: Autumn weather is much like the spring weather, with only slightly cooler temperatures, so much of the same rules apply.
+Autumn weather is much like the spring weather, with only slightly cooler temperatures, so much of the same rules apply.
 To be prepared for all elements pack your umbrella and/or waterproof gear to ensure you are unhindered in your exploration of the city.
 Include a warm coat and a jacket which can be worn with comfortable boots, preferably leather and in the darker shades.

 Like with most seasons in Amsterdam pack jeans in darker shades to use as your base as well as t-shirts, long tops, and jerseys to layer and differentiate your outfits, you can these items with your jeans or if you’re willing to brave the cold or lucky enough to enjoy warmer days, include a pair of shorts.

-The perfect accessories for your autumn wardrobe are a warm scarf, to add a touch of class and colour to your wardrobe as well as a cute satchel, to keep your daytime essentials safe and dry and lastly a pair of sunglasses, for the sunshine or the glare.
+The perfect accessories for your autumn wardrobe are a warm scarf, to add a touch of class and color to your wardrobe as well as a cute satchel, to keep your daytime essentials safe and dry and lastly a pair of sunglasses, for the sunshine or the glare.

 Hooded Coat / Pocket Jacket / Linen T-Shirt / Sweater / Knitted Top / Zippered Skinny Jeans / Leggings / High Socks / Polka Dot Socks / Wool Scarf / Scarf /Gloves / Hat / Sunglasses / Umbrella / Combat Boots

-Weather: If you’re traveling to Amsterdam in the winter, it is the cheapest time to travel and you’ll see the smallest concentration of tourists for the year, with the exception of the holidays.
+If you’re traveling to Amsterdam in the winter, it is the cheapest time to travel and you’ll see the smallest concentration of tourists for the year, with the exception of the holidays.
 The days are short and cold, and the sun sets early, with average temperature ranging from a maximum of between 5- 6 C / 41-43 F and a minimum of 0-2 C / 32-36 F. Winter in addition to being icy, is also wet, and you will need to dress for sub-freezing temperatures and the more mild days.

-Packing List: Pay attention to your shoes as always, comfortable, waterproof walking boots to protect you from the elements, the rain will also make the cobblestones slippery, so you will need shoes with grip and lining for added warmth.
+Pay attention to your shoes as always, comfortable, waterproof walking boots to protect you from the elements, the rain will also make the cobblestones slippery, so you will need shoes with grip and lining for added warmth.
 Another essential for winter is an all-weather- jacket, an item that can protect you from the rain, the wind and the cold and an umbrella would be a welcome addition for extra protection.

 The winter temperatures may require a pair of thermal underwear, and thick warm socks, for the colder days.
 Accompanied by warm gloves, a warm woollen scarf and a hat or beanie, these will all add to your level of comfort and warmth.